How can organizations and L&D professionals provide a fun, interactive, and engaging learning environment? By using gamification in training.

-Just like you may get points by advancing in a video game level, gamification in training offers awards.
+Just like you may get points by advancing in a video game level, training gamification offers awards.
 Look at your training sessions and see where you can add these in.
 It could be badges, recognition or an employee perk like an extra day off.
 This could also be taken one step further with a formal points system.
 For example, every level of points achieved earns a certain reward.
 The top point earners could be highlighted in a company-wide newsletter or Intranet motivating others to do the same.

 8. Encourage learning platform interaction

 Awards should be given out for professional achievements, but you can also give them out for learning achievements.
 Team members who help their coworkers with a training session or add comments within an online training session should be awarded.
-Whenever someone adds value to the platform, consider giving them a designations like a badge.
+Whenever someone adds value to the platform, consider giving them a designation like a badge.